 Peak Torque: 13 Nm | Compatibility: PC | Also Included: Button Box, Force Feedback Controller

-SimXperience’s AccuForce Pro V2 steering system is the only bundle on this list not from Fanatec, and it is a truly unique offering.
-You get the excellent AccuForce V2 direct drive wheel base, capable of outputting a massive 13 Nm of torque, along with a stunning Alcantara-wrapped 320 mm steering wheel.
+SimXperience’s AccuForce Pro V2 steering system is a truly unique offering.
+You get the excellent AccuForce V2 direct drive wheel base, capable of outputting a decent 13 Nm of torque, along with a stunning Alcantara-wrapped 320 mm steering wheel.
 You even get an additional button box with paddle shifters too.

 This is all alongside everything else you need to set up your AccuForce wheel for success, like the force feedback controller and all the various cables and mounting screws.
-It’s designed to be ready to play, and it’s an excellent choice for those that need a bit more power from a direct drive wheel.
+It’s designed to be ready to play, and it’s an excellent choice for those that need a bit more power from a direct drive wheel without breaking the bank.

 This wheel (and its associated wheel base) is only compatible with PC, and it’s quite an upgrade over the cheaper DD and DD Pro wheels discussed above.
 The wheel base is extremely powerful and packed with advanced technology for rapid response times and incredible precision.
 All of this is highly customizable with the included software too.